"Do I contradict myself? Very well then I contradict myself. I am large, I contain multitudes."

 Do I contradict myself?
 Very well then I contradict myself.
 I am large, I contain multitudes.
 The Magician who embraces paradox contains multitudes.

 The opposite of a correct statement is a false statement.
-But the opposite of a profound truth may well be another profound truth.
-Wisdom lies not in resolving paradox but in learning to dance with it.
+But the opposite of a deep truth may be another deep truth.
+Wisdom is not about picking one side.
+It is about learning to hold both.